romesh-jaya/easyquiz-backend-nodejs/README.md

 `npm run deploy`

-- need to use Vercel CLI to deploy as there are firebase keys to go with the deployment
+- need to use Vercel CLI to deploy as there are firebase keys to go with the deployment.
+Remember to promote a particular build into production once verified.

 ## Note